Khalid-Moukhtar/Portfolio/Linkedin.md

 ---

 ## Conclusion
-The "Preferred Language" filter addresses a critical gap in LinkedIn’s job search ecosystem.
+The "Language" filter addresses a critical gap in LinkedIn’s job search ecosystem.
 By streamlining connections between multilingual talent and businesses, this feature enhances LinkedIn’s global usability and value proposition.